cyyzero/smart_pointer/README.md

 # smart_pointer

----

 ## What is it?
 It's the imitation of smart pointer in C++11/14.
-I refer to implementation version of libc++.
+I refer to implementation version of libstdc++.
 Thanks for it!!

----

 ## What does it consists of?